DirectOutput/DirectOutput/Documentation/17_Supported Hardware.md

 WS2811 is a small controller chip which can controll a RGB led (256 PWM level on each channel) and be daisychained, so long cahins of LEDs (led strip are possible.
 The WS2812 understands the same protocoll as the WS2811, but is a RGB led with integrated controller chip which allows for even more dense populated RGB strips.

-Those controller chips are controlled using a single data line (there is no clock line).
+Those leds chips are controlled using a single data line (there is no clock line).
 The data has to be sent with a frequency of 800khz.
 1 bits have a duration of 0.65uS high and 0.6uS low.
 0 bits have a duration of 0.25uS high and 1uS low.
 A interuption in the dataflow trigger the controller chips to push the data in the shift register to the PWM outputs.

 \image html WS2811Controller.jpg